PaloAltoNetworks/terraform-azurerm-swfw-modules/README.md

 aspects such as virtual networks, subnets, network security groups, storage accounts, service principals, Panorama virtual machine instances, and more.

-The design is heavily based on the [Reference Architecture Guide for Azure](https://pandocs.tech/fw/115p-prime).
+The design is heavily based on the [Reference Architecture Guide for Azure VM-Series](https://www.paloaltonetworks.com/resources/guides/azure-architecture-guide) and [Reference Architecture Guide for Azure CloudNGFW](https://www.paloaltonetworks.com/resources/guides/securing-apps-with-cloud-ngfw-for-azure-design-guide).

 For copyright and license see the LICENSE file.